 Services that are covered for you What you must pay when you get these services Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
 Benefit is not covered when solely provided by an independent acupuncturist.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS as required by Medicare.
-Acupuncture services performed by providers that do not meet CMS acupuncture provider requirements are not covered even in locations where there are no providers Ambulance services Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-If the covered ambulance services are not for an emergency situation, it should be documented \$275 copayment for each one-way Medicare-covered ground trip. \$275 copayment for each one-way Medicare-covered air trip.
+Acupuncture services performed by providers that do not meet CMS acupuncture provider requirements are not covered even in locations where there are no providers available that meet CMS requirements.
+Ambulance services \$290 copayment for each one- Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. way Medicare-covered ground trip. \$290 copayment for each one-way Medicare-covered air trip.
 You pay these amounts until you reach the out-of-pocket maximum.
-All Medicare-covered that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. trips (in or out-of-network) will apply to the in-network out-of-pocket maximum.
+All Medicare-covered trips (in or out-of-network) will apply to the in-network out-of-pocket maximum.
 Your provider may need to obtain prior authorization for non-emergency transportation.
 Referral is required for non-emergency transportation.

-Services that are covered for you What you must pay when you get these services Annual routine physical exam \$0 copayment for a routine physical exam each year.
-Includes comprehensive physical examination and evaluation of status of chronic diseases.
+Services that are covered for you What you must pay when you get these services Annual routine physical exam Includes comprehensive physical examination and evaluation of status of chronic diseases.
 Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests.
 Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this Medical Benefits Chart.
-Annual Routine Physical Exam visits do not need to be scheduled 12 months apart but are limited to one visit each calendar year.
-Annual wellness visit There is no coinsurance, copayment, or deductible for If you've had Part B for longer than 12 months, you can get the annual wellness visit. an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+Annual Routine Physical Exam visits do not need to be scheduled 12 months apart but are limited to one visit each calendar year. \$0 copayment for a routine physical exam each year.
+If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
-Doesn't include lab tests, radiological diagnostic tests or nonradiological diagnostic tests.
+Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests.
 Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this Medical Benefits Chart.
 Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
 However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
-There is no coinsurance, Bone mass measurement copayment, or deductible for For qualified individuals (generally, this means people at risk Medicare-covered bone mass of losing bone mass or at risk of osteoporosis), the following measurement. services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+There is no coinsurance, copayment, or deductible for the annual wellness visit.
+Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.